The Liforme yoga mat is suited for both longtime yogis and fresh novices who want to take their practice more seriously.

 Heavy to carry

-Thinking about investing in a Liforme yoga mat?
-When it comes to great yoga mats, there are plenty of options on the market and it can be overwhelming when narrowing it down to just one.
+Want to invest in a Liforme yoga mat?
+When it comes to great yoga mats, there are tons of options on the market and it can be overwhelming to narrow it down to just one.
 Whether mastering a difficult yoga pose or using it for an intense HIIT workout, we rated the Liforme yoga mat for its suppleness, durability, grip, and texture.

-They're also highly ranked for their incredible grip.
-I personally wanted a mat that could handle both a warrior pose but could potentially double for other workouts, and Liforme’s mat offered the best of both worlds, making it one of the best yoga mats currently on the market.
+Liforme mats are also highly ranked for their incredible grip.
+I personally wanted a mat that could handle both a warrior pose but could potentially double for other workouts, and Liforme’s options offered the best of both worlds, making them some of the best yoga mats currently on the market.

 Design of the Liforme yoga mat

-The Liforme mat comes in a variety of colors but its most distinctive feature is the "AlignForMe" markings on each mat.
-With most people taking classes from home, the handy line along the center of the mat and clearly marked areas for hand and foot placements offer a great indication of whether or not you’re aligned (or about to topple over).
+The Liforme mat comes in a wide array of colors but its most distinctive feature is the "AlignForMe" markings on each mat.
+With most people working out from home these days, the handy line along the center of the mat and clearly marked areas for hand and foot placements offer a great indication of whether or not you’re aligned (or about to topple over).

 Without the benefit of directions from an in-person trainer, the markings are a great help when taking yoga classes at home.
 I found that I was even more balanced than usual, as I was more aware of my foot placement.
 By shifting my feet a few centimeters within the markings, I even felt my posture change and correct itself.